 Short-term funding markets provide essential short-tenor financing for banks, dealers, and nonfinancial firms.
 They also play a central role in monetary policy transmission.
 These markets have experienced substantial funding stress and investor runs during the 07-09 financial crisis and the recent Covid-19 market turmoil, destabilizing the financial markets and beyond.
+View the 2020 program.

 This conference aims to bring together researchers, regulators and others interested in related topics, with a broad interest in liquidity transformation and funding provision by banks, dealers and money market funds, as well as structure and network of short-term funding markets.